 Hopefully these firefighters realized something was different and took their time to research the Tesla Emergency Response Guide that included safe handling and disposal of these battery cells.
 The media report was sketchy at best, and did not shed any additional information on those details.

-Since my first article, I have discussed some of these issues with Celina J. Mikolajczak, Tesla Motors’ senior manager for cell quality and materials engineering.
-Mikolajczak also took part in the earlier NFPA research and helped author the Phase I Report, "Lithium-Ion Batteries Hazard and Use Assessment" that was designed to help assess the flammability of these batteries in storage facilities and how they could be controlled by automatic sprinklers with regard to the NFPA 13: Standard for the Installation of Sprinkler Systems.
+I discussed some of these issues with Celina J. Mikolajczak, Tesla Motors’ senior manager for cell quality and materials engineering.
+Mikolajczak also took part in the earlier NFPA research and helped author the Phase I Report, "Lithium-Ion Batteries Hazard and Use Assessment," which was designed to help assess the flammability of these batteries in storage facilities and how they could be controlled by automatic sprinklers with regard to the NFPA 13: Standard for the Installation of Sprinkler Systems.

 Mikolajczak said that lithium-ion is a lithium-salt-based solution and not lithium metal per se.
 Specifically, the Tesla batteries are battery cells that are separately encased and have an ethyl-glycol (anti-freeze) coolant that independently cools each cell.
 The cooling system is designed so that, under normal operating conditions, if one cell would go into thermal runaway, it would not begin a chain of thermal reactions from one cell to another.

-The takeaway from the experts, and from the experience of the Indianapolis Fire Department, have prompted me to suggest some guidelines for firefighter safety not only for vehicles with lithium-ion batteries, but with any fire in an alternative-fueled vehicle.
+The takeaway from the experts, and from the experience of the Indianapolis Fire Department, have prompted me to suggest some guidelines for firefighter safety, not only for working on vehicles with lithium-ion batteries but also any fire in an alternative-fueled vehicle.